Olympic Heights Community High School

 Olympic Heights Community High School is a public high school located at 20101 Lyons Road, known for, serving west Boca Raton, parts of Boynton Beach and parts of Delray Beach as part of the School District of Palm Beach County, Florida.

 Academies

 Olympic Heights offers a number of "academies," or specializations within the school itself.
 These academies are early childhood and teacher education, engineering and technology (Project Lead The Way), hospitality and tourism, and finance and resort management.
 There are also two in-house academies: culinary and fashion design.

+Additionally, Olympic Heights offers a variety of Advanced Placement (AP) and AICE courses.

 Demographics

 As of the 2014–2015 school year, the student population was 46.8% White, 31.2% Hispanic/Latino, 14% African-American, 4.5% Asian/Pacific Islander, 2.2% Multiracial, and 1.3% Native American.

 41.1% of students were eligible for free or reduced lunch.

 Chinese

 The school has a Chinese department.
 They have won the state championship twice in a row, being the first public school to win, and beating over twenty private schools from all over Florida.